Corned Beef Egg Rolls

 Corned Beef Egg Rolls are the tastiest combination of corned beef, Swiss cheese and cabbage with a creamy mustard dipping sauce.
 Use leftover corned beef or deli meat for this Detroit speciality!

-And, as I’ll explain below, these corned beef egg rolls are also a uniquely Detroit creation.
-But no matter where you hail from, I think you’ll find them fun to make and decadently delicious.
+As we’ll explain below, these corned beef egg rolls are a uniquely Detroit creation.
+But no matter where you hail from, we think you’ll find them fun to make and decadently delicious.

-Why You’ll Love Corned Beef and Cabbage Egg Rolls
+Why You’ll Love A Corn Beef Egg Roll

 - Corned beef and cabbage are classic Irish ingredients, so enjoying them together wrapped in an egg roll wrapper is the perfect way to celebrate St. Patrick’s Day!